androidx/androidx/docs/onboarding.md

 This page does **not** cover best practices for the content of changes.
-Please see [Life of a Jetpack Feature](loaf.md) for details on developing and releasing a library, [API Guidelines](api_guidelines.md) for best practices regarding public APIs, or [Policies and Processes](policies.md) for an overview of the constraints placed on changes.
+Please see [Life of a Jetpack Feature](loaf.md) for details on developing and releasing a library, [API Guidelines](api_guidelines.md) for best practices regarding public APIs and an overview of the constraints placed on changes.

 ## Workstation setup {#setup}